Bob Fosse: 1980–1986: Final works

-Fosse's final film, Star 80 (1983), was a biographical movie, based on a Pulitzer Prize-winning article, about Dorothy Stratten, a Playboy Playmate who was murdered.
+Fosse's final film, Star 80 (1983), is a biographical movie, based on a Pulitzer Prize-winning article, about Dorothy Stratten, a Playboy Playmate who was murdered.
 The film was screened out of competition at the 34th Berlin International Film Festival.
 Critic Roger Ebert in his four-star review of the film wrote, "Although his Broadway musicals have been upbeat entertainments, he seems to see the movie camera as a device for peering into our shames and secrets...This is an important movie.
 Devastating, violent, hopeless, and important, because it holds a mirror up to a part of the world we live in and helps us see it more clearly."

 In 1986 Fosse wrote, choreographed, and directed the Broadway production of Big Deal, which was nominated for five Tony awards, winning for Best Choreography, as well as five more for the revival of Sweet Charity at the nearby Minskoff Theater, winning a Tony Award for Best Revival.
 Fosse began work on a film about gossip columnist Walter Winchell that would have starred Robert De Niro.
 The Winchell script was written by Michael Herr.
 Fosse died before starting the project.

 Innovations

-Notable distinctions of Fosse's style included the use of turned-in knees, the "Fosse Amoeba", sideways shuffling, rolled shoulders, and jazz hands.
+Distinctions of Fosse's style include the use of turned-in knees, the "Fosse Amoeba", sideways shuffling, rolled shoulders, and jazz hands.
 With Astaire as an influence, Fosse used props such as bowler hats, canes, and chairs.
 His trademark use of hats was also influenced by his own self-consciousness, according to Martin Gottfried in his biography of Fosse: "His baldness was the reason that he wore hats, and was doubtless why he put hats on his dancers."
 Fosse used gloves in his performances because he did not like his hands.
 Some of his most popular numbers include "Steam Heat" (The Pajama Game) and "Big Spender" (Sweet Charity).
 The "Rich Man's Frug" scene in Sweet Charity is another example of his signature style.

 For Damn Yankees, Fosse was inspired by the "father of theatrical jazz dance", Jack Cole.
 In 1957 Verdon and Fosse studied with Sanford Meisner to develop a better acting technique.
 According to Michael Joosten, Fosse once said: "The time to sing is when your emotional level is too high to just speak anymore, and the time to dance is when your emotions are just too strong to only sing about how you 'feel.'"

 In Redhead, Fosse used one of the first ballet sequences in a show that contained five different styles of dance: Fosse's jazz, a cancan, a gypsy dance, a march, and an old-fashioned English music hall number.
 During Pippin, Fosse made the first television commercial for a Broadway show.